 The Tools of the Trade

 In the third unit of Boot Camp, we focus on equipping you to analyze quantitative data.
 Social scientists are increasingly using a free software program called R to analyze and visualize data.
-Over winter break, you will work through the SSRMC’s R Module, which introduces you to the software and some basic techniques.
+You will work through the SSRMC’s R Module, which introduces you to the software and some basic techniques.
 You will also complete an assignment to help you apply what you’ve learned to an actual dataset.
 In the early part of the spring semester, Prof. Settle will work with you to improve and extend your skills in R so that you are able to analyze data that you’ve collected or that has been collected by other members of the lab.

 End Product: At the beginning of the spring semester, you will turn in a data report including your R code and analysis from a dataset assigned to you.
 Over the course of the semester, you will either continue to refine and extend your analysis of that dataset, or apply what you’ve learned to a dataset of your choosing, in order to complete a polished, thorough report.